 Many people travel here to have their Christmas cards and packages postmarked from “Christmas, Florida.”

 If you’re lucky, Santa himself will set up shop in the local post office to stamp your cards and packages himself!

 This is truly one of the cutest Christmas towns in Florida which makes it a wonderful stop on your Orlando Christmas vacation.

 Skydiving Santas at Cocoa Beach, Florida

-Cocoa Beach technically isn’t in Orlando, but just 45 minutes away by car, it makes for a perfect day trip.
+Cocoa Beach technically isn’t in Orlando, but since it is just 45 minutes away by car, it makes for a perfect day trip.
 We had to include this event because it truly captures the essence of Christmas in Orlando.